jonlpersson/ed-latimore/site/_posts/2020-12-20-how-to-be-an-attractive-man-no-bs-guide.md

 There’s not much you can do about your height or the way your face looks (apart from keeping it clean), so I won’t go into much detail about what facial features women like.
 It might be useful for you to know that [girls prefer guys whose facial features are neither too feminine nor too masculine](https://onlinelibrary.wiley.com/doi/full/10.1111/jeb.12958).

-For the other factors: grooming and fitness, there’s plenty you can do to increase your attractiveness with women.
+For the other factors: grooming and fitness, there’s plenty you can do to increase your attractiveness to women.

 ### Haircut advice